Game of Thrones: Why Drogon melted the Iron Throne

 Watch all the trailers from San Diego Comic-Con 2019: Scary Stories to Tell in the Dark, Rick and Morty, Picard, The Witcher, Watchmen, It 2, Top Gun 2.
 See them all here!

-Discuss: Game of Thrones' finale script explains why Drogon melted the Iron Throne
+Discuss: Game of Thrones' finale script explains why Drogon destroyed the Iron Throne

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.